 Excessive weight loss

 Rarely, the cause is early menopause Premature Menopause Premature menopause is the permanent end of menstrual periods before age 40.
-It occurs because the ovaries no longer release eggs (ovulation) regularly and become less able to produce hormones... read more —when the supply of eggs runs out early.
+It occurs because the ovaries no longer release eggs (ovulation) regularly and stop producing the usual premenopausal... read more —when the supply of eggs runs out early.

 An ovulation problem is often the cause of infertility in women who have irregular periods or no periods (amenorrhea Absence of Menstrual Periods Having no menstrual periods is called amenorrhea.
 Amenorrhea is normal in the following circumstances: Before puberty During pregnancy While breastfeeding read more ).
 Infrequently, an ovulation problem is the cause of infertility in women who have regular menstrual periods but do not have premenstrual symptoms, such as breast tenderness, lower abdominal swelling, and mood changes.